 To update a project’s fixed price

-- Select the Financials tab.
+- Select All Projects from the dropdown.

-Reviewing your Fixed Price Projects’ Budget
+Reviewing your Fixed Price Projects’ Financials

 By using the Fixed Price project budget type, you get access to additional reports and data within your project’s budget.
 Below is an overview of the additional information available to you.